Observability highlights

 Embedded logs stream

-Swimlane charts for visualizing machine learning anomaliesedit
+Swimlane charts for visualizing machine learning anomalies

 In 7.12, we have replaced the anomalies visualization from bar charts to swimlane charts, similar to the anomaly explorer views in our machine learning solution.
 The swimlane view enables a three-dimensional visualization experience with time and dataset as first and second dimensions, and color providing the anomaly severity dimension.